Venise

 5

-Castello & San Giorgio Est de l'île
+Castello & San Giorgio East side of the island

-for the Biennale, the lagoon and calm
+for the Biennale, the lagoon, and the quiet atmosphere

 Where to stay in this area